mokunet

 buildingSMART IDS

-An open standard for defining BIM data requirements and validating IFC building models against them.
-Mokunet uses IDS to express what data a facility's models must carry under a governance contract, and to check delivered models automatically.
+An open standard for stating exactly what data a building's digital model must contain — and checking that it does.
+Mokunet uses IDS to express what a facility's models must carry under a governance contract, and to check delivered models automatically.

 Supply chain traceability